lxd98/Giraffe_documentation/docs/source/index.rst

    # for aligned human SAM/BAM
    giraffe --aligned aligned.txt --cpu 24 --plot

-**Note:** If you are going to run the mapping independently, please remove secondary alignments by using ``--secondary=no`` and add the MD tag with ``--MD`` during mapping.
+**Note:** If you are going to run the mapping using minimap2 independently, please remove secondary alignments by using ``--secondary=no`` and add the MD tag with ``--MD`` during mapping.